Find out how to use LINZ Data Service (LDS) and get the information you need from it.

 The crop you see marked on the screen is a simplified display.
 The file you download will be cropped to the exact area – full geometry – of the region.

-Understanding LINZ data
+Understanding Toitū Te Whenua data

 Find out about the types, origin and best-fit uses of data available through the LINZ Data Service.

-Origins of LINZ data
+Origins of our data

-This means we, in some instances, also publish multiple datasets with similar looking names, but from different sources and with very different purposes.
+This means we may publish multiple datasets with similar names, but from different sources and with very different purposes.
+An example of this is the NZ Road Centrelines (Topo, 1:250,000), NZ Roads (Addressing), and NZ Primary Road Parcels.

-Information about LINZ data
+Information about Toitū Te Whenua data

 The metadata attached to each dataset provides comprehensive information about the data.
 This covers data purpose and source, lineage, currency, completeness and accuracy.